-Deleting preference files (well, refreshing them) on your Mac is incredibly easy with a Mac utility like CleanMyMac 3.
-It scans your Mac for preference files that are broken and removes them with just a click of a button.
-CleanMyMac 3 contains a few cleaning modules responsible for cleaning your Mac in the most efficient manner.
+Deleting preference files — well, refreshing them — on your Mac is incredibly easy with a Mac utility like CleanMyMac X. It scans your Mac for preference files that are broken and removes them with just a click of a button.
+CleanMyMac X contains a few cleaning modules responsible for cleaning your Mac efficiently.
 The System Junk module looks through your system and application folders to find different kinds of unneeded files, including broken application and system preferences.

-To fix preference files on your Mac with CleanMyMac 3, just:
+To fix preference files on your Mac with CleanMyMac X, just follow these steps:

-- Download CleanMyMac 3 (click here to download it).
+- Download CleanMyMac X (click here to download it for free).

-- Launch CleanMyMac 3 and select System Junk on the left.
+- Open CleanMyMac X and select System Junk on the left.

 - Click Scan.

 - And then click Clean.